-In addition to her duties at CPR, Suzanne serves on the Coordinating Committee of the Measures Application Partnership for HHS, HFMA’s Healthcare Leadership Council, and the National Commission on Physician Payment Reform, the Health Care Incentives Improvement Institute board, and participates in the Healthcare Executives Leadership Network.
+Suzanne F. Delbanco is the executive director of Catalyst for Payment Reform, an independent, non-profit corporation working on behalf of large health care purchasers to catalyze improvements to how we pay for health services and to promote better and higher value care in the U.S. In addition to her duties at CPR, Suzanne serves on the board of the Health Care Incentives Improvement Institute and participates in the Healthcare Executives Leadership Network.
 Previously, Suzanne was the founding CEO of The Leapfrog Group.
-Suzanne holds a Ph.D. in Public Policy from the Goldman School of Public Policy and a M.P.H. from the School of Public Health at the University of California, Berkeley.
+Suzanne holds a Ph.D. in Public Policy from the Goldman School of Public Policy and a MPH from the School of Public Health at the University of California, Berkeley.

 Andréa E. Caballero

-Andréa E. Caballero is the Program Director for Catalyst for Payment Reform.
+Andréa E. Caballero is the program director for Catalyst for Payment Reform.
 Andréa comes to CPR with over 15 years of experience in the health care industry.
-Prior to joining CPR, Andréa served as Vice-President, Enterprise and Health Services Policy for UnitedHealth Group, one of the nation’s largest health and well-being companies.
+Prior to joining CPR, Andréa served as Vice-President, Enterprise and Health Services Policy, for UnitedHealth Group, one of the nation’s largest health and well-being companies.
 In that capacity, she worked on a range of health care policy issues at the state and federal levels.
 From 2002-2005, Andréa was a member of PacifiCare’s Public Affairs team as the Director of State Government Relations for the Western Region.
 Before joining PacifiCare, Andréa was with Humana serving as a Regional Legislative Manager.
-A Wisconsin native, Andréa began her career in Madison, Wisconsin working for the State Senate and as a Legislative Liaison representing various issues before the state legislature, regulators and administration.
+A Wisconsin native, Andréa began her career in Madison, Wisconsin, working for the State Senate and as a Legislative Liaison representing various issues before the state legislature, regulators and administration.
 Andréa holds Bachelor of Arts degrees from Ripon College in Ripon, Wisconsin.

-Director of Communications and Special Projects
+Director of Communications and Membership